SmartThings Disconnect

-This step-by-step repair guide walks you through fixing smartthings disconnect on your Samsung WF50BG8300AV (Front Load).
+In this step-by-step repair guide, I’ll walk you through fixing the SmartThings disconnect issue on your Samsung WF50BG8300AV (Front Load).
 With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.

-These symptoms on your Samsung WF50BG8300AV typically indicate a SmartThings connectivity failure requiring attention.
+Here are some symptoms on your Samsung WF50BG8300AV that typically indicate a SmartThings connectivity failure requiring attention.

 This issue is most commonly caused by corrupted Wi-Fi credentials stored on the washer, router firmware changes, a 5GHz-only network conflict, or a bug in the SmartThings module firmware requiring a reset or re-registration.